Explore Your World Creatively

 #lifeinparis #paris #expat #1month #semesterabroad #tomberamoureux #france

-Another day of sketch walking in Paris… this cit Another day of sketch walking in Paris… this city could keep me and my sketchbook occupied for years! #flâneuseart #artonthego #paris #placesofparis #lifeinparis #sketchwalk #exploreyourworld #everydayadventures
+Another day of sketch walking in Paris… this city Another day of sketch walking in Paris… this city could keep me and my sketchbook occupied for years! #flâneuseart #artonthego #paris #placesofparis #lifeinparis #sketchwalk #exploreyourworld #everydayadventures

-Mornings in Paris… ☕️🥐🇫🇷 I have se Mornings in Paris… ☕️🥐🇫🇷
+Mornings in Paris… ☕️🥐🇫🇷 I have settled into a wo Mornings in Paris… ☕️🥐🇫🇷

 I have settled into a wonderful morning routine here in Paris.
 Coffee first of course, and then I wrote in my journal intime (in French!)
 I’m sure it’s riddled with errors, but it gets me starting the day thinking in French !
 Then I move on to my daily to do list and my sketchbook/journal I am keeping.
 This one is all about collaging, photos, notes and quick sketches.
 My goal is to capture the daily experiences as they fly by.
 I will definitely share some pages as I continue.
 Then, it’s time for a little breakfast and my outing for the day.